 Harry closed his eyes for a minute, trying to recall the last time his parents had actually acknowledged him beside's as a child in their home that they had to feed, clothe, and house.
 Ok, so once in a while they did acknowledge him, but that was when they usually wanted something done, either for themselves or his 'brother'.

 Harry opened his eyes and walked over to his dresser and pulled out an outfit that was coloured green and black; it was one of his favourites.
 Pulling it on he glanced at the mirror and paused.

-Harry stopped at the door, placing his hand on the knob.
-He knew that he was uncharacteristically bright for someone his age, but he couldn't help it.
-When someone has been neglected for almost three years that person tends to develop certain traits that those around him don't have, in Harry's case, his intelligence.
-Unknown to most, since people didn't bother paying any heed to him, he had fluent speech patterns and even understood, used, and could even define most big words.
-That and his reading ability was just as fluid, maybe even more so, than his speech.
+He knew that he was uncharacteristically bright for someone his age (hello, he could read already, mainly thanks to the house elves he had begged to teach him), but he couldn't help it.
+When someone has been neglected for almost three years that person tends to develop certain traits that those around him don't have; in Harry's case, his intelligence.
+Unknown to most (since people didn't bother paying any heed to him) he had relatively fluent speech patterns and even understood, used, and could even define a lot of big words.
+That and his reading ability was well beyond any other kids his age.

 But then again, there was nothing else to do but read or run when people don't even notice you.